rockdaboot/wget2/docs/wget2.md

   Execute command as if it were a part of `.wgetrc`.
 A command thus invoked will be executed after the commands in `.wgetrc`, thus taking precedence over them.
 If you need to specify more than one wgetrc command, use multiple instances of `-e`.

+### `--hyperlink`

+  Hyperlink names of downloaded files so that they can opened from the terminal by clicking on them.
+Only a few terminal emulators currently support hyperlinks.
+Enable this option if you know your terminal supports hyperlinks.

 ## <a name="Logging and Input File Options"/>Logging and Input File Options